PockyBum522/pockybum522-hackathons/README.md

 ### 2022-TadHack-JMA-JDS Notes

 * Trouble getting set up with Jambonz API in python/documentation errors led to us running their demo in Node.js and working backwards from there.
 Documentation errors were reported to Jambonz so they could be fixed.

+## 2021-TadHack-JMA-JDS

+This demo shows an application that can take user input via SMS and offer to help the user in a museum.
+Assistance offered could be instructions on how to find something, more detailed information about an exhibit, or signing up for a tour.

+### 2021-TadHack-JMA-JDS Notes

+* This was my first time using Node.js, and I learned a lot.